mace-akkari/mace-akkari/README.md

 # Motivation

 My journey into coding started while I was working as a personal trainer.
-I needed an app to help track client progress, manage bookings, and capture workout videos — but nothing available suited my needs.
+I needed an app to help track client progress, manage bookings, and capture workout videos, but nothing available suited my needs.
 With encouragement from a client, I decided to build my own solution.

 That led me to programming, starting with Python, then diving into JavaScript.
 I later trained at Makers, where I explored Ruby and deepened my passion for development.
 Coding quickly became more than a skill, it was something I thought about constantly and knew I wanted to pursue professionally.